Community of St. Mary: Eastern

+In 2021, the Eastern Province of the Community of St. Mary left the Episcopal Church and joined the ACNA, while its other provinces remained in the Episcopal Church.
+After a time under the oversight of the Anglican Diocese of the Living Word, in 2025 the three remaining sisters decided to sell the convent and accepted an invitation from Bishop Darryl Fitzwater of the Diocese of All Saints to relocate near the diocesan cathedral in Charles Town, West Virginia.
+The sisters moved to nearby Shepherdstown in the spring of 2026, with their presence intended to be part of a planned diocesan conference center and shrine to Our Lady of Walsingham.

 Southern

 The Southern Province sisters trace their descent from the remnants of the Memphis sisters.
 Their current chapel houses the altar, aumbry, and chalice that were originally located in the Memphis house.
 The sisters formerly operated a girls' school in Sewanee—St. Mary's Preparatory School for Girls—which closed at the end of the 1967-1968 school year.
 The school is now a retreat center for individual and group retreats, in addition to hosting presentations on contemplative prayer.
 The convent and the retreat center are located near the campus of the Sewanee: The University of the South.
 The sisters say the office from the 1979 Book of Common Prayer, in addition to a daily mass, every day except Monday, which is the sisters' Sabbath.

 Western

 The Western Province sisters pursued individual ministries, but were especially involved in offering retreats and spiritual direction at Mary's Margin in Mukwonago, Wisconsin.
 The last remaining sister of the community died in 2023.